 WHAT ARE THE BEST PART(S) OF BEING AN INDEPENDENT MIDWIFE?

 How to sum that up?
 It is the whole thing.
 It’s the getting to know a woman and her family.
 Having time to work through issues and concerns.
 Involving the whole family.
 I love receiving pictures of older siblings with stethoscopes “playing Meg”.
 I get so much joy from watching women step into their power, often having such beautiful and empowering births after difficult previous experiences.
-As an IM I walk beside a woman on her journey.
-Helping her work out how she “can” never telling her she “can not”.

 WHAT IS YOUR PHILOSOPHY AROUND PREGNANCY AND BIRTH?